Steven N. S. Cheung: Academic career

 In 1983, Cheung published probably his most important journal article, "The Contractual Nature of the Firm".
 While a firm cannot be defined easily, Cheung interprets it as a kind of contractual arrangement being used to replace the market (i.e. price mechanism) to reduce transaction costs (e.g. the cost of price searching).
 Cheung once stated that when he finished writing the article, he knew that it would become a work that will last generations, and still be read a hundred years later.
 Thus, "[he] beheld the sky and laughed."

 Outside of the academic world, Steven Cheung is most well known for his numerous writings directed at a popular audience, especially the Chinese public.
 He is also known for his famous wit; in 1969 he wrote an article "Irving Fisher and the Red Guards", published in the renowned Journal of Political Economy, arguing ironically that the activities of the Red Guards in China stemmed from their use of a "refined concept of capital".
 Unbeknownst to the readers, the article was written under considerable emotional pain; his close friend, the table tennis champion Rong Guotuan, had just committed suicide after being tortured by the Red Guards.

 Cheung maintained a lifelong friendship with former mentors Ronald Coase and Milton Friedman, the latter of whom officiated his wedding.
 He accompanied Friedman in his numerous tours of China, and was present when Friedman met with Chinese leader Zhao Ziyang to discuss economic reforms.

 Cheung was also an avid photographer.
-He took the most iconic photo of Milton Friedman, which was featured on the cover of Friedman's treatise Capitalism and Freedom.
+He took the photo of Milton Friedman, which was featured on the cover of Friedman's treatise Capitalism and Freedom.